juxor/afaq/markdown/secI5.md

 because it is the only means by which private property and their "freedom" to exercise authority can be defended.

- This does not mean denying the freedom to live your life as you see fit, using the resources you need to do so.
+This means, it should be stressed, the freedom to live your life as you see fit, using the resources you need to do so.
 It simply means not being able to proclaim ownership over more than you could reasonably use.
-In other words, _"occupancy and use"_ would be the limits of possession -- and so property would become _"that control of a thing by a person which will receive either social sanction, or else unanimous individual sanction, when the laws of social expediency shall have been fully discovered."_ [Benjamin Tucker,
+In other words, _"Occupancy and use"_ would be the limits of possession -- and so property would become _"that control of a thing by a person which will receive either social sanction, or else unanimous individual sanction, when the laws of social expediency shall have been fully discovered."_ [Benjamin Tucker,